 “It’s just where I get to let out all my creativity and (see) my designs come to life with the different programs we use,” she says.

-Her well-rounded course work has her heading into graduation feeling very prepared for what lies ahead, too.
+Her well-rounded course work has her feeling very prepared for what lies ahead, too.

 “(This program) is a really good way to get into the industry because you’ve seen a lot of different aspects because we also do things like a plant propagation from cuttings, or we create our own actual bedding crop and then we sell it,” she says.
 Snyder also has a passion for sustainability.
 She hopes to see more of an emphasis on it as designers make their plans for a landscape.